rodrigocnn/regressivecounter/Readme.md

-This is a regressive count.
+This is a regressive counter.